CodeF53/personal-site/content/otd_auto.md

 ---

 ## What was OutTheDoor auto supposed to be:
 The pitch for OutTheDoor auto was a Car sales website that showed the Out The Door Price for every listing.
 Concept being you see the price you have to pay to get the vehicle "Out The Door".
-In essense this includes stuff like sales tax, title fees, registration fees, and everything else you have to pay to actually get the vehicle.
+In essence this includes stuff like sales tax, title fees, registration fees, and everything else you have to pay to actually get the vehicle.
 CarEdge.com has a calculator for it [here](https://caredge.com/out-the-door-price).

 That's still a great concept.
 Hopefully someone with a brain can give a shot at it instead of my old bosses.

 ## What I did there
 While working at OTD Auto I created a fully functional, ready to ship rails-based website featuring:
 - A system to create and manage listings on the site
-- A robust search engine capible of handling millons of listings across the US
+- A robust search engine capable of handling millions of listings across the US
 - Dynamic, inventory based monthly subscriptions via Stripe
 - AI chatbot integrated with database providing relevant information helpful to the user